-The shared key that exists on both the Secure Element, and in the Key Management System of the Authentication server, is used to authenticate the OBF Client with the Authentication Server.
-Session Keys are used for securing the communication between the device and an Application Server.
+The shared key that exists on both the Secure Element, and in the Key Management System of the Resource Server, is used to authenticate the OBF Client with the Authentication Server.
+Session Keys are used for securing the communication between the Connected Device and an Application.
 This process in accomplished in the following steps: